 - Every 15 minutes drink four ounces (half a cup) water.

 Also make sure that you’ve been adequately nourished throughout the day with nutritious food.

 If you nevertheless develop a headache during your weightlifting or shortly after, the first possible cause may be due to an increase in the venous pressure of the brain.

 A primary thunderclap headache can be caused by heavy weightlifting.
 And we all know how heavy and wicked a set of deadlifts and back-squatting can be.

 The primary thunderclap headache is related to the vasoconstriction of the blood vessels that feed the brain.

 If you’ve been worrying about an aneurysm being triggered by your weightlifting, or if you’re troubled by headaches following your workouts, even though you’ve been drinking plenty of water, speak to your physician just to play safe.

-A ruptured aneurysm typically presents with a most horrible headache plus other symptoms like blurred vision, nausea, vomiting and confusion.
+A ruptured aneurysm typically presents with a most horrible, very sudden headache that incapacitates a person.